 Dean: Jeff Schrock

-We're excited to bring back last year's new specialty to Specialty Skills Camps.
-Woodworking Camp will be partnering with BenchWorx, a mobile education program whose mission is to introduce students of all ages to the art of woodworking.
+Woodworking Camp has been a great addition to our line up of skills camps.
+We partner with BenchWorx, a mobile education program whose mission is to introduce students of all ages to the art of woodworking.
 Each session, campers will be introduced to a new tool, followed by safety demonstrations and the time to create fun and useful projects using hand tools.
 Students do not need any prior experience, and all tools/materials required to make the projects are provided.
 (For more info about this unique program, check out www.benchworx.net )

 Outdoor Sports Camp